Tina Bell: Death

 Bell died in her Las Vegas apartment of cirrhosis of the liver at age 55 on October 10, 2012.
-Bell had struggled with alcohol and depression.
-Her son TJ Martin said the coroner estimated her time of death as a couple of weeks before her body was found.
-When Martin arrived at his mother's apartment in Las Vegas, all of her belongings — except for a DVD player, a poster, and a chair — had been thrown away.
+Her son, T.J.
+Martin, said the coroner estimated her time of death as a couple of weeks before her body was found.
+When Martin arrived at his mother's apartment in Las Vegas, all of her belongings – except for a DVD player, a poster, and a chair – had been thrown away.
 All of her writings such as lyrics, poems, diaries, along with Bam Bam music, videos, and other memorabilia went in the trash without her family even being notified.